Chapter 6½ FEES FOR PERMITS AND LICENSES GENERALLY [1]

 (e) Town Manager is the Town Manager for the Town of Colchester or his/her agent or representative.

-(g) License is a written document issued by the Town of Colchester to a designated person or corporation granting permission to operate or conduct business.
+(g) License is a written document issued by the Town of Colchester to a designated person or corporation, or organization granting permission to operate or conduct business.

-(i) Multifamily dwelling: A building designed for or occupied by two (2) or more families with the number of families in a residence not exceed the number of dwelling units provided.
-For the purposes of accessory apartments authorized by Title 24 VSA Section 4412(1)(E), the accessory apartment shall be considered as a multifamily unit whereas the principal dwelling shall be considered a single-family unit.
+(i) Multi-unit dwelling: A building designed to include two (2) or more dwelling units in the same structure.
+For the purposes of accessory dwelling units (ADUs) authorized by Title 24 VSA Section 4412(1)(E), the ADU shall be considered as a multi-unit dwelling whereas the principal dwelling shall be considered a single-unit dwelling.

-(j) Single-family dwelling: A detached dwelling unit designed for and occupied by one (1) family.
-Dwelling units converted from seasonal to year-round occupancy shall be considered a new single-family dwelling.
+(j) Single-unit dwelling: As defined and adopted in the Colchester Develoopment Regulations.
+Dwelling units converted from seasonal to year-round occupancy shall be considered a new single-unit dwelling.

 (k) Dwelling unit: One (1) or more rooms, designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single household.
 A dwelling unit excludes dormitories, nursing care homes and institutions, inns, hotels, motels, extended stay hotels, and other similar facilities as determined by the Administrative Officer.